SafarDB: FPGA-Accelerated Distributed Transactions via Replicated Data Types: Introduction

 We use RDT as a general category for replicated objects in transactional systems.
 Conflict-Free Replicated Data Types (CRDTs) are a subclass of RDTs whose operations commute, enabling relaxed consistency without coordination.
 Well-coordinated Replicated Data Types (WRDTs) extend this idea to support integrity constraints by using relaxed execution when safe and invoking strongly ordered replication (consensus) only for operations that can violate integrity if reordered.

 The objective of this work is to improve the performance of distributed transactions by accelerating RDT execution on network-attached FPGAs.
 The state-of-the-art RDTs are specialized for data centers equipped with RDMA networks \cite{hamband, damon}, which enable microsecond-scale remote memory access latencies.
 One study by Microsoft reports that RDMA traffic accounts for up to 70\% of total network traffic in the Azure public cloud \cite{azure_nsdi23}.
 We observe that RDMA performance is limited by several sources of latency at each network node: PCIe transaction latency, and the use of host memory as an intermediary between the CPU and NIC; this complements recent research that has identified microarchitectural bottlenecks within RDMA NICs \cite{srnic, smart_rdma}.
-Existing RDMA-based and RPC-based RDT systems largely assume CPU-hosted execution and are limited in (i) exploiting network-attached FPGA execution \cite{mu, hamband, zamanian2019rdmaha, li2016remote_memory_rdma}, (ii) providing a true hybrid storage/execution model that partitions replicated state across FPGA memory and host memory under a single replication interface—beyond verb/protocol offload designs, \cite{waverunner, StRoM}, (iii) efficiently supporting both relaxed and strongly ordered replication paths \cite{waverunner, mu}, and (iv) inexpensively handling their failure control paths (e.g., leader change/permission changes) \cite{mu, hamband, zamanian2019rdmaha}.
+Existing RDT/WRDT systems, including RDMA-based implementations, largely assume CPU-hosted execution \cite{hamsaz,hamband}.
+Prior network-attached FPGA, SmartNIC, and programmable-network systems show that storage, protocol/verb processing, or ordering logic can be moved into hardware \cite{caribou,waverunner,cinbox,p4xos,netpaxos,StRoM}.
+However, these systems target key-value storage, verb/protocol offload, or strongly ordered consensus rather than RDMA-based RDT execution.
+As a result, prior systems do not simultaneously provide (i) FPGA-resident RDT operation handlers, (ii) a hybrid FPGA/host storage and execution model under one replication interface, (iii) both relaxed and strongly ordered replication paths, and (iv) low-overhead failure-control paths such as leader changes and permission updates \cite{mu,hamband}.